MUFASA: A Multi-Layer Framework for Slot Attention: Conclusion

 \section{Conclusion}

-We introduce \ourmethod, a multi-layer slot attention mechanism that leverages the yet untapped information encoded within the feature layers of ViTs.
+We introduce \ourmethod, a multi-layer slot-attention mechanism that leverages the yet untapped information encoded within the feature layers of ViTs.
 As a lightweight, plug-and-play module, it can be easily integrated into existing slot-based methods for object-centric learning. \ourmethod also includes a novel method for effectively fusing slots from multiple layers into a unified representation.
-We demonstrate that incorporating \ourmethod leads to substantial accuracy gains in unsupervised object segmentation while also reducing training time.
+We demonstrate that incorporating \ourmethod leads to substantial gains in unsupervised object segmentation while also reducing training time.
 In this task, \ourspot sets a new state of the art on multiple benchmarks, highlighting its effectiveness and practical applicability.

-\myparagraph{Acknowledgments.} Leonie Schüßler and Sebastian Bock are supported by the Konrad Zuse School of Excellence in Learning and Intelligent Systems (ELIZA) through the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research.
+\myparagraph{Acknowledgments.} This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 program (grant agreement No.\ 866008).
+The project was also supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (EXC-3057/1 ``Reasonable Artificial Intelligence'', Project No.\ 533677015).
+Simone Schaub-Meyer has been funded by the DFG --~529680848.
+Leonie Schüßler and Sebastian Bock are supported by the Konrad Zuse School of Excellence in Learning and Intelligent Systems \href{https://eliza.school/}{(ELIZA)} through the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the German Federal Ministry of Education and Research.

 {

 }